juansebasleal/sendfox/README.md

 https://medium.com/@siobhanpmahoney/building-a-rich-text-editor-with-draft-js-react-redux-and-rails-ef8d2e2897bf

+USEFUL COMMANDS
+npm run dev & php artisan serve php artisan view:clear php artisan cache:clear

 FUTURE WORK, this that can be enhanced:
+- Add diagram(s) about its architecture
 - Fix issue with migration and FK: the migration does not create an actual foreign key for emails
-- Improve some code, for example migrating styles to CSS stylesheet
+- Paginator: support changing page size, persist current page when navigating.
+This might be achieve throug including a plugin.
-- enhance subject (js error) and email body (alert) validation
+- enhance subject (js error) and email body (alert) validations
-- Do automated tests
-- Add some comments in the code

-ojo!!!!
-user_id is hardcoded!!!!
+- Do automated tests; try to test all posible scenarios: not logged users, sending inccorect vales to the API
+- rename create() to something like upsert() --  controller and view
+- Enhance REST API services security, maybe using JWT